What Does Home Automation Mean?

 Take it one step further and use the network to automatically trigger all locks within a few minutes of your departure.
 You can also use the app to unlock the front door as you pull into the driveway.
 That’s especially helpful if you’re carrying packages and don’t want to wrestle with them while you find your keys.

 Are you ready to enter the world of domotics or at least try a few ideas and get a feel for home automation.
 The team at Electronic Design Group (EDGOnline) can help.
-Give them a call at (888) 406-2782 and learn more about what they have to offer.
+Fill out their contact form below and learn more about what they have to offer.
 You might find yourself getting excited about the idea of converting your living space into a smart home.